 • Colonies can contain from several thousand to several million foragers.

-• Some termites can chew through lead, asphalt, plaster or mortar to find wood.
+• Termites can chew through treated wood, treated pilings, floating docks, boats, lead, asphalt, plaster or mortar to find wood.

 • Almost 4 million U.S. homes are infested by termites each year.
 Termites can be found in every state except for Alaska.